Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 The following procedures show by using an example how to specify the fields required by your business partner.
 As example the D07A INVOIC message is used.
->[INFO] The following procedures show by using examples how to specify specific header segments of the EDIFACT message.
-Follow the guidelines of your business partner when specifying the EDIFACT message.
+>[INFO] The following procedures are examples only of how to specify specific header segments of the EDIFACT message.
+Follow the guidelines of your business partner when specifying your EDIFACT message.

 ## Get header file segments